Rakshithac183/tmu-compute-gallery/ACG.md

 ![](/img/LabDeveloper/ManageImage/region-status.jpg)

-8. You can now update the regions in CloudLabs ODL and Template and verify if the image replication was successful in the Azure backend by adding a new user deployment from any existing/new **On Demand Lab**
+8. Now, you need to update the regions in the CloudLabs ODL and Template and verify if the image replication was successful in the Azure backend by adding a new user deployment from any existing/new **On Demand Lab**

 If you require any support, please contact the CloudLabs team.